-.01 All purchases made by the College are to be made through the use of purchase requisitions and purchase orders with the exception of small miscellaneous expenses (petty cash purchases), and payroll disbursements.
+.01 All purchases made by the College are to be made through the use of purchase requisitions and purchase orders with the exception of small miscellaneous expenses (petty cash purchases), and payroll disbursements. .
 If a proposed purchase is not authorized in the budget, it must be justified by a memo attached to the purchase order requisition.
+Replenish of petty cash requires a purchase requisition and receipts.
+Requisitions are to include a complete description of goods or services to be obtained and the name and address of vendor to be solicited.
+The requisitions are to be signed according to TMCC purchase request procedure and by the President.
+Approved purchase requisitions initiate the preparation of purchase orders by the Accountant.